This post may contain affiliate links. Read our privacy policy.

 Chop the chicken into bite sized pieces and place it in a mixing bowl with the tapioca flour.
 Stir well until the chicken is well-coated in tapioca flour.

-Heat the avocado oil over medium-high heat and allow the skillet to heat up for a couple of minutes.
+Heat the avocado oil over medium-high heat in a large skillet and allow the skillet to heat up for a couple of minutes.

 Stir in the vegetables.